santaj91/VGG16_YOLO_-V1_implementation/README.md

 # model

 At first, i had built original YOLO_v1 layers in paper by a way of trial. as expected it was not trained well. <br> So i took VGG16 model at keras and then concatenate with yolo's inference layers.<br>
-i trained this model for alomost 24 hours, but loss value has stocked at 3 for some hours. and even i trained only one class, sometimes it predict other class( i named it unknown) <br>
+i trained this model for almost 24 hours, but loss value has not went down from 3 for some hours and even i trained only one class, sometimes it predict other class( i named it unknown) <br>
 I'm still improving this model.

 # dataset

-i trained with almost 5,900 fire pictures.<br>
+i trained this with almost 5,900 fire pictures.<br>

 https://www.kaggle.com/datasets/phylake1337/fire-dataset <br>
 https://www.kaggle.com/datasets/ankan1998/fire-detection-in-yolo-format<br>